ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 6. Select your language and framework.
 Some starter kits might be available in only one language.
 7. Select your pricing plan.
 You can use the free option for this tutorial.
 8. Click **Create**.

+## Creating a mobile app with the CLI
+{: #create-mobile-cli}

+To create a mobile app with the [{{site.data.keyword.dev_cli_long}} CLI](/docs/cli?topic=cloud-cli-getting-started), complete these steps:

+1. Open a terminal and navigate to a directory where you would like to create your app.
+2. Run the `ibmcloud dev create` command.
+3. Select the **Mobile App** option from the list of app types.
+4. Select a mobile platform from the list: Android, Cordova, or Swift.
+5. Select a starter kit.
+6. Enter a name for your app.
+7. If services are added, you are prompted to select a region and pricing plan for each service.

+The app is created in your current working directory.

 ## Adding services (Optional)
 {: #resources-mobile}